Matsdj/matsdj-shattered-pixel-dungeon/README.md

 minimum damage of weapons would have guarenteed max damage at level 8 giving you 12.5% increase in minimum damage at every level chance.
 Beyond level 8 it is a 12.5% increase in total damage

+Ethereal Chains now cripple enemies just like the Guard enemy to make the pulling of enemies better

+Horn of plenty applies well fed when you exceed full hunger to make using it at max stacks more usefull

 # Future Reworks:
 ##Rings